neocycf/multi-docker/README.md

 # Introduction
 Based on Stephen Grider's course.
-To deploy a react app using docker in AWS Elastic Beanstalk.
+To deploy a React app using docker in AWS Elastic Beanstalk.

 ## Development mode
 ![dev_mode](/images/multi-docker_dev.jpg)